 Although suicide may seem to be the ultimate isolated act, researchers are increasingly understanding that one suicide can mean an increased risk of others.

-A new study published today examined if there was an increase in suicides after the death of actor Robin Williams.
+A published today examined if there was an increase in suicides after the death of actor Robin Williams.

 Researchers have been particularly interested in how the death of a celebrity and the subsequent media coverage could impact suicide rates.

 On Aug.
 11, 2014, Williams died by suicide after spending decades in the public eye as an actor and comedian.